schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 Tag policies are a type of policy that can help you standardize tags across resources in your organization's accounts.
 In a tag policy, you specify tagging rules applicable to resources when they are tagged.
 See [this page](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_tag-policies.html) for an introduction to tag policies and the value they add.

 If you would like to enforce certain tags in an OU, you can pass a map of OU names containing the tags to the `aws_required_tags` variable.
-Be sure to pass the exact OU name as the matching is case sensitive.
+Be sure to pass the exact OU path name as the matching is case sensitive.
 If the OU provided does not match any existing OU the tag policy is not created.
+The `values` list is optional.

 Example: